babel/website/website/versioned_docs/version-7.0.0/polyfill.md

 ## Size

-The polyfill is provided as a convienence but you should use it with [`@babel/preset-env`](preset-env.md) and the [`useBuiltIns` option](preset-env.md#usebuiltins) so that it doesn't include the whole polyfill which isn't always needed.
+The polyfill is provided as a convenience but you should use it with [`@babel/preset-env`](preset-env.md) and the [`useBuiltIns` option](preset-env.md#usebuiltins) so that it doesn't include the whole polyfill which isn't always needed.
 Otherwise, we would recommend you import the individual polyfills manually.

 ## TC39 Proposals